 Central Vigilance Commission (CVC)

 All the investigations into corruption cases against government officials has to be approved by the government.
-The Central Vigilance Commission also publishes list of corrupt officials and recommends punitive action against them.
+The Central Vigilance Commission also publishes a list of corrupt officials and recommends punitive action against them.

 Functions and powers of Central Vigilance Commission

-- To exercise superintendence over the functioning of the Delhi Special Police Establishment (DSPE) with respect to investigation under the Prevention of Corruption Act, 1988; or offence under CRPC for certain categories of public servants and to give directions to the DSPE for purpose of discharging this responsibility;
+- To exercise superintendence over the functioning of the Delhi Special Police Establishment (DSPE) with respect to investigation under the Prevention of Corruption Act, 1988; or an offence under CRPC for certain categories of public servants and to give directions to the DSPE for purpose of discharging this responsibility;

 - To review the progress of investigations conducted by the DSPE into offences alleged to have been committed under the PC Act;